cryptolets/cryptolets/README.md

 ```

 - The first command also builds `l0_int_add` and `l0_int_sub`, because `l1_mod_add` blackboxes them
+- The second prints one row per design, with what each stage measured
 - `-t` sets the thread count
 - `--dry-run` writes the files a tool would read, then stops
 - `--dc-only` synthesizes an existing Catapult build again